Nonlinear BSDEs with two optional Doob's class barriers satisfying weak Mokobodzki's condition and extended Dynkin games: Introduction

 implies (WM) (see \cite[Lemma 3.1]{Topolewski}).
 We provide a generalization of this condition, by dropping c\`adl\`ag regularity assumption on $L,U$, and we prove that the following condition implies (WM):

-{\bf Uniqueness and representation as a value process.} An interesting issue is also the problem of the uniqueness for solutions to \eqref{2marca1}--\eqref{eq.2903}.
-In the proof of the uniqueness for BSDEs \eqref{2marca1pr} (see \cite{bdh}) the crucial roles were played by condition (Z) and the fact that for any solution $(Y,Z)$ to \eqref{2marca1pr} we have $Z\in \mathcal H_{\mathbb F}^s(0,T)$ for some $s>\eta$ provided $Y$ is of class (D) (under conditions (A1)--(A4),(Z)).
+{\bf The uniqueness problem.} An interesting issue is also the problem of the uniqueness for solutions to \eqref{2marca1}--\eqref{eq.2903}.
+In the proof of the uniqueness for BSDEs \eqref{2marca1pr} (see \cite{bdh} and Theorem \ref{12sierpnia1}) the crucial roles were played by condition (Z) and the fact that for any solution $(Y,Z)$ to \eqref{2marca1pr} we have, under conditions (A1)--(A4),(Z), that $Z\in \mathcal H_{\mathbb F}^s(0,T)$ for some $s>\kappa$ provided $Y$ is of class (D).
 For reflected BSDEs this property does not hold even if $f\equiv 0$ (see \cite[Example 5.6]{kl2}).
 Nevertheless, we are able to prove the following result.

-The above theorem is a consequence of a much deeper result, which is our third main result of the paper.
+{\bf Solutions to RBSDEs as value processes in Dynkin games.} The above theorem is a consequence of a much deeper result, which is our third main result of the paper.
 In order to formulate it, we use the notion of the nonlinear expectation introduced by Peng in \cite{Peng}.
 For given stopping times $\alpha\le \beta\le T$ consider mapping

 by letting $\mathbb{E}^{f}_{\alpha,\beta}\xi:=Y^\beta_\alpha$, where $(Y^\beta,Z^\beta)$ is a (unique) solution to \eqref{2marca1pr}, with $T$ replaced by $\beta$, such that $Y^\beta$ is of class (D).
 For given stopping times $\tau,\sigma\le T$ and sets $H\in\mathcal F_\tau, G\in\mathcal F_\sigma$, we let